-A non-compete agreement is a contract between an employee and employer which restricts the ability of an employee to engage in business which competes with his/her current employer.
-While these agreements cannot be required by employers, your employer may terminate, or choose not to hire you if you refuse to sign.
-Courts generally do not approve of non-compete agreements, and will consider a number of factors to determine the reasonableness of the non-compete agreement in there is a legal dispute concerning one.
-If you find yourself negotiating a non-compete agreement consider limiting the agreement to only what is necessary to protect the employer and ask for severance payment in the event that you are terminated.
+A non-compete agreement is a contract between an employee and employer.
+A non-compete prohibits an employee from engaging in a business that competes with his/her current employer’s business.
+While an employer cannot require you to sign a non-compete, they may terminate, or choose not to hire you, if you refuse to sign.
+Courts generally do not approve of non-compete agreements.
+In disputes over non-compete agreements, courts consider certain factors to decide if the agreement is reasonable.
+If you find yourself negotiating a non-compete agreement, consider limiting the agreement to only what is necessary to protect the employer and asking for a severance payment if you are terminated.
 Learn more about how a non-compete agreement might affect you below.

-Whether it is legal for your employer to deny you a job or fire you will depend on the facts of each individual case and will vary state by state depending on each state’s laws.
-It may also depend upon the reasonableness of the proposed covenant not to compete.
+Whether it is legal for your employer to deny you a job or fire you will depend on the facts of each individual case and each state’s law.

 While non-compete agreements are analyzed under state law, and each state is different, there are some common factors that courts look at to determine whether a non-compete agreement is reasonable: